 Designed for use in large stationary LPG containers as a primary pressure relief valve.
-These pressure relief valves have been specifically designed to provide optimum performance when installed in an NPT half or full coupling, making them perfect for most large stationary tank installations.
+These pressure relief valves have been specifically designed to provide optimum performance when installed in either a 2" half or a 2" full coupling making them perfect for most large stationary tank installations.